Sequence models usage as a series of events, each capturing an interaction of a customer with your product. A usage event in Sequence looks like this:

 Event type

 eventType is the top-level category for the event, and describes at a high level what happened.
 Only events of the same type can be aggregated together via usage metrics.
+Think of event types as mutually incompatible categories that should not be mixed in aggregations.
+If you have slightly different events that you might want to combine in the same metric, give them the same event type, and rely on event properties to distinguish them.

 As a rule of thumb, events of the same type should have the same set of properties (i.e. the same schema)